-After creating a custom connector and using it, you can download the relevant files from the Microsoft Flow (or relevant PowerPlatform) website and commit them to a shared Microsoft GitHub repository; ‘PowerPlatformConnectors’.
+After creating a custom connector and using it, you can download the relevant files from the Power Automate (or relevant PowerPlatform) website and commit them to a shared Microsoft GitHub repository; ‘PowerPlatformConnectors’.
 This provides the connector for the community to use!
 This is a guide through the process for those that are unfamiliar with version control, namely GitHub (such as low-code/no-code individuals), and the file retrieval process.

 Where to start

 The first thing you’re going to need is a GitHub account.

 If you already have a GitHub account you will want to open the PowerPlatformConnectors repository(repo) page and click ‘fork’ (highlighted in yellow below).

 A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.
 Most commonly, forks are used to either propose changes to someone else’s project or to use someone else’s project as a starting point for your own idea.
 (GitHub-Fork-Repo)

 Once you’ve done this and agree to the prompt, you will now have a ‘copy’ of the repository on your account for you to freely edit.

 Getting Your Repo On To Your PC

 If you do not have it already, then you will need to install Git.
 This will allow you to connect to git hub and download your files/push updates of your files back to GitHub.